albirrkarim/react-speech-highlight-demo/README.md

 For individual developer, freelancer, or small business.

 Due to the high demand for this library, access is granted through a bidding process.

-To secure your spot, please submit your bid within the designated timeframe.
-The highest bidders will be given priority access.
+Submit your bid within the designated timeframe (every month we choose the winner).

+Highest bidders get priority access.

 [Fill bid form](https://forms.gle/T7ob1k7w1oywCYHP9)